Reliability in Push Notifications: An Industry-Wide Challenge

 - Whether notification was engaged with or ignored

-- Whether a notification directly resulted in an uninstall
+- If a notification directly resulted in an uninstall

-Building off of their 100% deliverability guarantee, OpenBack’s platform is dedicated to providing a more valuable notification experience for the customer, which will ultimately boost engagement with your app.
+Building off of their 100% deliverability guarantee, OpenBack’s platform provides a more valuable notification experience for the customer, which will ultimately boost engagement with your app.